paulloy/Mourne-Book-Club/README.md

   answered.
 Though, I still have some questions not yet answered.
   - I visit the contact page, and I see Google maps which lets me input my address and calculate how long it will take to drive to the club.
-  - Below the address and map, I fill in a contact form with the remaining questions I have in mind.
+  - Below the address and map, I fill in a contact form with the remaining questions I have in mind, and submit them.
+  - Satisfied, I now explore the members page and notice a gallery with images from the club that make it look like a great place to meet people and chat about books.

 ### Project Wireframe